pitworker/portfolio/public/content/zobits/zobits-text.md

 ## Attributions

-This project was advised by Golan Levin, Matt Zywica.
+This project was advised by Golan Levin and Matt Zywica.
 Financial support was provided by Carnegie Mellon's SURG/CW and FRFAF grant programs.
-Additional support was provided by Tom Hughes and Stephanie Murray.
+Additional guidance and support was provided by Tom Hughes and Stephanie Murray.

 Much of the source code for this project can be found [here.](https://github.com/pitworker/emile)